by Kevin Baker

 America has a long, complicated track record of dreading that robots would take our jobs.

-Louis Ferleger and Matthew Lavallee
+by Louis Ferleger and Matthew Lavallee

 The world of work is much different today than in the postwar Golden Age when good jobs built the American middle class.